single-spa/single-spa/docs/single-spa-ecosystem.md

 try out the [webpack-system-register](https://github.com/CanopyTax/webpack-system-register) plugin which will wrap your webpack bundle into a format that SystemJS can fully communicate with.

+Alternatively, if you find a way to get things working with just a `require.ensure` or with webpack 2's `System.import` support, definitely let us know!